WRAPUP 8-Xi, Blinken agree to stabilize US-China relations in Beijing talks | Law-Order

 The top U.S. diplomat and Xi both stressed the importance of having a more stable relationship, as any conflict between the world's two largest economies would create global disruption.
 China refused to entertain Washington's bid to resume military-to-military communication channels, citing U.S. sanctions as the obstacle.
 The two sides appeared entrenched in their positions over everything from Taiwan to trade, including U.S. actions toward China's chip industry, human rights and Russia's war against Ukraine.

-U.S. President Joe Biden said later on Monday he thinks relations between the two countries are on the right path, and he indicated that progress was made during Blinken's trip.
+U.S. President Joe Biden said later on Monday he thinks relations between the two countries are on the right path, but he did not think progress was made during Blinken's trip.
 "We're on the right trail here," Biden said of U.S.-China relations.
-Asked by reporters during a trip to California whether he felt progress had been made, he replied, "I don't feel," he said.
-"You know it's been made."
+Asked by reporters during a trip to California whether he felt progress had been made, he replied, "I don't feel, you know, it's been made."

 At one of the most significant U.S.-China exchanges since Biden took office, it was not clear how the countries would overcome their differences.
 The sides agreed to continue diplomatic engagement with more visits in the coming weeks and months.
 ACHIEVED OBJECTIVES